DanielDmlee/Pelion_CM_QucikStart/README.md

 > When you activates a SIM card, you must also specify the tariff/rate plan that the SIM will be activated on.
 In this regard, you can find a more detailed from [help docs](https://help.iot-x.com/quickstart/performing-activations).

-# 2. Importing the example application to the Mbed Online Compiler
+# 2. Importing the Example Application to the Mbed Online Compiler
 In this section, you will compile and flash the firmware onto the target board.
 If you are unfamiliar with how to compile and flash the firmware, please follow the [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) first.

 You’re going to use the Mbed Online Compiler to configure and build the example application.
 The Online Compiler needs to access your Mbed account and to know which device you're using.